 He told me about several successful case examples of using these drugs in various cancers, including prostate cancer.

-In addition, Dr. X had been a huge advocate for Ivermectin during the COVID-19 pandemic and told me some pretty impressive statistics about his COVID-19 patients.
+In addition, Dr. X had been an advocate for Ivermectin during the COVID-19 pandemic and told me some pretty impressive statistics about his COVID-19 patients.
 I didn’t get the impression he was exaggerating.

 The regimen